-This section allows you to control default point placement settings used while rendering the animation.
-These point placement settings will be used by all objects in the scene, unless an object has specifically overridden the default settings with Object Filter Settings.
-Although the default values (shown in the picture below) provide good results for most scenes, it may still be very useful to adjust these settings based on the actual scene contents.
+This panel allows you to control the point placement on an object-by-object basis.
+Although the default1) values (shown in the picture below) give good results for most scenes, it is still very useful to specified the point placement settings on an object-by-object basis.

 Note: The numbers shown above are the default values.
 They are optimized for scanners tuned to the ILDA 30K standard, when running at a point output speed of 30,000 points per second.
 If you do not change any of the numbers, objects will use the default values.
-For more information, see the topic Scan speeds and LC FLASH.
+For more information, see the topic Scan speeds and LC 4D.